c4cs/c4cs.github.io/_commands/basics/rm.md

 ##### Break it down

- * the '-f' flag allows the user who is using the rm command to remove the write-protected file without prompting the user.
+ * the `-f` flag allows the user who is using the rm command to remove the write-protected file without prompting the user.